rabbitmq/rabbitmq-website/site/logging.md

 ### Log Outputs

 Default RabbitMQ logging configuration will direct log messages to a log file.
-Standard output and Syslog endpoint are two other supported options.
+Standard output is another option available out of the box.

 Multiple outputs can be used at the same time.
 Log entries will be copied to all of them.